dishadtu/working_custom_weights_mask-Yolov8_image_detection/README.md

 In this, I have used the custom-trained model for masks.
 So the model used is best.pt and not yolov8.pt .
 This is an example of using a custom data model in a  program.

+The model was created in the earlier program located here - https://github.com/dishadtu/working_custom_data_yolov8

 model = YOLO("best.pt")

 I have also tested with different images to test the various cases of no-mask and mask only.